AllenSWDB/allenswdb.github.io/databook/physiology/ophys/V1DD/V1DD-stimuli.md

 ## Locally sparse noise
 The [locally sparse noise](locally-sparse-noise) stimulus consists of white and black spots on a mean luminance gray background.
 Each spot was 9.3° per side, and had an exclusion zone of 5 pixels surrounding it.
 Each frame was presented at 3 Hz.

-## Natural scenes
+## Natural images
-There were two [natural scenes](natural-scenes) stimuli used in these experiments.
-One consisted of the full 118 images from the Visual Coding stimulus, presented 8 times total, in a randomized order with two different fixed seeds. (e.g. the random order was the same for four presentations, and then a different random order for the other four presentations).
-The other stimulus consisted of only 12 images from that image set, presented in a frozen sequence, and repeated 40 times.
+There were two [natural image](natural-scenes) stimuli used in these experiments.
+One, "natural_images", consisted of the full 118 images from the Visual Coding stimulus, presented 8 times total, in a randomized order with two different fixed seeds. (e.g. the random order was the same for four presentations, and then a different random order for the other four presentations).
+The other stimulus, "natural_images_12", consisted of only 12 images from that image set, presented in a frozen sequence, and repeated 40 times.
 For both stimuli the images were presented at 3 Hz.

 ## Natural movies